atomjump/loop/README.md

 **Parameters**

 1. **email**
-   Your AtomJump Loop email address from the standard interface
+   Your AtomJump Messaging email address from the standard interface
 2. **pass**
-   Your AtomJump Loop password
+   Your AtomJump Messaging password
 3. **uniqueFeedbackId**
    The particular forum to view.
 Note: include 'ajps_' at the start of this string for x.atomjump.com forums.
 4. **from_id**